Ushūboro Tobigumi

 (羽州ぼろ鳶組, Ushūboro Tobigumi) is a Japanese novel series written by Shogo Imamura.
 It began publication under Shodensha's Shodensha Bunko imprint in March 2017.
 Twelve volumes and a short story collection have been published as of March 2022.
 A manga adaptation of the first novel illustrated by Shinobu Seguchi began serialization in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion in April 2025.
-An anime television series adaptation of the first novel produced by SynergySP is set to premiere in January 2026.
+An anime television series adaptation of the first novel produced by SynergySP aired from January to April 2026.

+Plot

+Set in the late Edo period, the story centers on the Boro Tobi-gumi, a firefighting brigade operating in the Ushū region.
+The story follows Matsunaga Gengo, once the best fire-fighting samurai in Edo, who joins the brigade at the encouragement of his wife Miyuki.
+Looked down on by other groups, the brigade is composed largely of social outcasts and drifters, bound together by their dangerous work and shared sense of duty.
+Known as "Hikuidori" (Fire-Eating Birds), the members risk their lives battling massive fires that threaten towns and livelihoods in an era when fire is one of the greatest dangers to daily life.